• Skip to primary navigation

 Ingredients

-• 2 ½ cups powdered sugar ((250 grams) You will need additional powdered sugar for rolling out the cookies. )
+• 2 ½ cups (250 grams) powdered sugar Note: You will need additional powdered sugar for rolling out the cookies.

-• 1 tsp grated lemon peel (from one lemon)
+• 1 teaspoon lemon zest (from one lemon)

 Instructions

-1. Preheat oven to 300 degrees F. Line a sheet pan (affiliate link) with parchment paper.
+1. Preheat oven to 300° F. Line a sheet pan with parchment paper.

-2. Place egg whites in the bowl of an electric mixer.
-Using the whisk (affiliate link) attachment beat until frothy.
+2. Place egg whites in a clean bowl of an electric mixer.
+Using the whisk attachment, beat until soft peaks form.

 3. Add powdered sugar 1 tablespoon at a time to the egg whites.
 Beat until they are thick and glossy (about 6 minutes).